41197-yhkt/pkg/README.md

 # pkg
-the pkg contains all the logic
+The pkg contains all the public project logic:
+- Errno
+- Trace